Children feel safer when they know the people in their community.

-- Be kind and supportive to parents rather than judging them.
+All families need support to navigate the journey of raising children.
+We can all help to guide families to the safe harbours and lighthouses that can help them on track.
 If you see a family that is facing challenges, you may need to ask advice from an expert about what to do.
 You could start by looking up advice hotlines e.g. Parentline, or Kids Helpline.

 Speak up if you see something that is unsafe e.g. broken equipment, kids playing near traffic, a small child alone, or unsociable behaviour.

 Think about how your neighbourhood could be improved for children and teenagers.
 Ask them what they like and what they might want to change, and help them advocate to make things better